getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 You can style different posts/pages in your Grav site by two methods:

-1. If you are using the AntiMatter theme, you can use the existing body_classes header property to set your custom CSS class for that page
+1. If you are using the Antimatter theme, you can use the existing `body_classes` header property to set your custom CSS class for that page
-2. If you are using a theme not based on AntiMatter, you can customize a Theme's Twig file to apply a CSS class passed as a variable in a page's header property
+2. If you are using a theme not based on Antimatter (or not implementing `body_classes` as it does), you can customize a Theme's Twig file to apply a CSS class passed as a variable in a page's header property

-For example, in your theme's base.html.twig file or a more specific template such as page.html.twig file you could add a class to the display of page content, such as:
+For example, in your theme's `base.html.twig` file or a more specific template such as `page.html.twig` file you could add a class to the display of page content, such as:

 ```
 <div class="{{ page.header.body_classes }}">